triton-inference-server/tensorrtllm_backend/README.md

 This model can also be used to chain the preprocessing, tensorrt_llm and postprocessing models together.

-The BLS model has an optional
+When using the BLS model instead of the ensemble, you should set the number of model instances to the maximum batch size supported by the TRT engine to allow concurrent request execution.
+This can be done by modifying the `count` value in the `instance_group` section of the BLS model `config.pbtxt`.

-parameter `accumulate_tokens` which can be used in streaming mode to call the postprocessing model with all accumulated tokens, instead of only one token.
+The BLS model has an optional parameter `accumulate_tokens` which can be used in streaming mode to call the postprocessing model with all accumulated tokens, instead of only one token.
 This might be necessary for certain tokenizers.